lealobanov/Year1-COMP1101-Programming-OpenProcessing/documentation.md

 	<div class="container">

-Inside <div class="container">, proceed to create a row.
+Inside '<div class="container">', proceed to create a row.
 Inside this row, instructions are provided for the webpage's user interface.

     <div class="row">

     	<h4 style="padding-top: 5px; font-size: 16px;">Welcome to the SmokeBrush interface!
 Click and drag the cursor to draw a new curve.
 Design your sketch by adjusting the customization properties below.
 Right click to clear the canvas.</h4>

     </div>

 Inside a new row, proceed to create an inline form with the id 'customize'.
 Actions taken on this form are monitored by event listeners in *index.js*, and subsequently influence appearance of the sketch by modifying properties of the *SmokeBrush()* class defined in *art_refactor.js*.